Features

 Prioritize genuine, helpful content over polished promotional material.
 Encourage user-generated content, showcase real customer stories, and create content that provides value even without a purchase.
 Let your community become your marketing team.

-What's the future of Omnichannel Marketing?
+What's the future of omnichannel marketing?

 Gymshark's success proves that authentic community building combined with seamless omnichannel experiences drives sustainable growth.
-Their £556 million revenue with 96% direct-to-consumer sales demonstrates the power of owning customer relationships rather than relying on third-party platforms.
+Their £646 million revenue with 96% direct-to-consumer sales demonstrates the power of owning customer relationships rather than relying on third-party platforms.

 The key lesson for modern brands is that mobile apps aren't just another sales channel.
 They're your most valuable owned media property and primary defense against rising advertising costs and platform dependencies.